comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 1. Show your legend that you have created a private repository  named using the format: `[Day]_[Time]_Team_[XY]`, containing your team values file.

+1. Show your legend your README.md where you have added the following for each team member: Name, Github username, and UQ email address.

-2. Each team member show their cloned copy of the most recent repository, including the branch with their interviews that has been merged.
+1. Each team member show their cloned copy of the most recent repository, including the branch with their interviews that has been merged.

-3. Get feedback from your legend the hypotheses and questions that you have come up with for your project, and act on it.
+1. Get feedback from your legend the hypotheses and questions that you have come up with for your project, and act on it.